Unit Managers

 Purpose

-The program educational objectives have been structured in alignment with the mission and vision of our department, taking into consideration the systematically collected opinions, suggestions, and feedback from internal and external stakeholders.
-In this context, data obtained through surveys, face-to-face meetings, and online interviews conducted with our students, alumni, academic staff, representatives from public institutions, and professionals from the private sector have served as primary reference sources in the formulation of the program’s educational objectives.
-As a result of this process, the educational objectives have been defined to ensure that our graduates are well-equipped to achieve their career goals at national and international levels, to competently fulfill roles in various sectors, and to meet the expectations of the professional fields they will enter.
-The educational objectives of the program are as follows: 1.
-Graduates will work as analysts, specialists, or consultants in public institutions, ministries of foreign affairs, and international organizations, contributing to the processes of international policy-making.
-2. Graduates will be employed in multinational corporations, financial institutions, and chambers of commerce in fields such as foreign affairs, risk analysis, and global strategy, contributing to the formulation of international trade and investment policies.
-3. Graduates will pursue postgraduate education, engage in scientific research, produce academic publications, and make original contributions to the discipline of international relations.
-4. Graduates will serve as analysts or strategic advisors in think tanks, research institutes, and institutions focusing on security policy, contributing to geopolitical risk analysis, crisis management, and the development of international security strategies.
-5. Graduates will take part in national and international non-governmental organizations working in the fields of human rights, international law, and sustainable development, managing social responsibility projects and contributing to the advancement of global governance mechanisms.
-6. Graduates will work in international public relations and public diplomacy units within the private sector, contributing to institutional reputation management, intercultural communication, and the development of international cooperation strategies at the global level.
+Our program educational objectives have been structured in alignment with the mission and vision of our department, taking into account the systematically collected opinions, suggestions, and feedback from internal and external stakeholders.
+In this context, data obtained through surveys, face-to-face meetings, and online interviews conducted with our students, graduates, faculty members, representatives of public institutions, and private sector professionals have served as the primary reference sources in determining the program’s educational objectives.
+As a result of this process, educational objectives have been established to ensure that our graduates can achieve their career goals at both national and international levels, are effectively prepared for the roles they will undertake in various sectors, and possess the competencies required to meet relevant professional expectations.
+Accordingly, (1) graduates contribute to the formulation of international policy by working as analysts, specialists, or consultants in public institutions, ministries of foreign affairs, and international organizations; (2) they contribute to the shaping of international trade and investment policies by working in multinational companies, financial institutions, and chambers of commerce in the fields of external relations, risk analysis, and global strategy; (3) by pursuing postgraduate education, they participate in scientific research, produce academic publications, and make original contributions to the discipline of international relations; (4) they contribute to geopolitical risk analysis, crisis management, and the development of international security strategies by working as analysts or strategic consultants in think tanks, research institutes, and institutions focused on security policy; (5) they implement social responsibility projects and contribute to the development of global governance mechanisms by working in national and international non-governmental organizations in the fields of human rights, international law, and sustainable development policies; and (6) they contribute to the development of institutional global reputation management, intercultural communication, and international cooperation strategies by working in international public relations and public diplomacy units within the private sector.

 Physical Infrastructure